Less employee turnover:

 Clear job expectations

-Providing clear job expectations can help team members to understand their roles and responsibilities.
-Set goals and KPI’s, preferably on a professional and personal level.
+Providing clear job expectations can help team members understand their roles and responsibilities.
+Set goals and KPIs, preferably on a professional and personal level.
 Clarity helps everyone.
-It boosts commitment and engagement.
-Those are arguably the opposites of turnover.
+It boosts commitment and engagement, which are arguably the opposites of turnover and key to improving retention.

 Open communication

 Transparency is key.
 Encourage a culture where everybody feels heard.
-Regular check-ins, good feedback, and transparency on all levels can foster this environment.
+Regular check-ins, good feedback, and transparency at all levels can foster this environment.
+When employees feel their voices matter, they are more likely to stay with the company.

 Recognition and reward

 Recognizing employees' efforts boosts morale and job satisfaction, which leads to lower turnover.
 This doesn't always mean monetary rewards, although that too.
-Autonomy, unlimited holidays, or even a show of appreciation can do the trick.
+Autonomy, unlimited holidays, or even a simple show of appreciation can do the trick.
+A culture of recognition strengthens employee loyalty and retention.

 Work-life balance